-- Basic Financial Statements.
-For the fiscal year ended June 30, 2016 basic financial statements are presented for the System.
-This information presents the fiduciary net position restricted for pensions for the System as of June 30, 2016.
-This financial information also summarizes the changes in fiduciary net position restricted for pensions for the year then ended. - 2.
-Notes to the Financial Statements.
-The notes to the Financial Statements provide additional information that is essential to achieve a full understanding of the data provided in the basic financial statements. - 3.
+- Basic Financial Statements and Notes.
+For the fiscal year ended June 30, 2017 basic financial statements are presented for the System.
+This information presents the fiduciary net position restricted for pensions for the System as of June 30, 2017.
+This financial information also summarizes the changes in fiduciary net position restricted for pensions for the year then ended.
+The notes to the Financial Statements provide additional information that is essential to achieve a full understanding of the data provided in the basic financial statements. - 2.
 Required Supplementary Information.
-The required supplementary information consists of three schedules and related notes concerning actuarial information, funded status, investment returns and actuarially determined contributions. - 4.
-Other Supplementary Schedules.
-Other schedules include more detailed information pertaining to the System, including schedules of revenues by source, cash receipts and disbursements, and payments to consultants.
+The required supplementary information consists of three schedules and related notes concerning actuarial information, funded status, investment returns and actuarially determined contributions. - Other Supplementary Schedules.
+Other schedules include more detailed information pertaining to the System, including schedules of revenues by source, cash receipts and disbursements, and payments to consultants and advisors.